-Wisconsin protests: Mother, sisters of Alvin Cole arrested after curfew, report says
+Wisconsin protests: Mother, sisters of Alvin Cole arrested after curfew

-During their arrests in Wauwatosa, the slain teen’s mother, Tracy Cole, 48, may have had one of her arms broken, a report said
+During their arrests in Wauwatosa, the slain teen’s mother, Tracy Cole, 48, may have had one of her arms broken.

-The mother and sisters of a Black teen killed by a police officer earlier this year were arrested Thursday night as protesting continued in a Milwaukee suburb over the officer being cleared of criminal charges in the teen’s death, according to a report.
+The mother and sisters of a Black teen killed by a police officer earlier this year were arrested Thursday night as protesting continued in a Milwaukee suburb over the officer being cleared of criminal charges in the teen’s death, according to officials and a family attorney.

-The arrests came around 9 p.m., hours after a 7 p.m. local curfew, the Milwaukee Journal Sentinel reported.
+The arrests came shortly before and around 9 p.m., hours after a 7 p.m. local curfew, according to police.
 It wasn’t immediately clear if violating the curfew was the charge, or was among other possible charges.

-During their arrests in Wauwatosa, the teen’s mother, Tracy Cole, 48, may have had one of her arms broken, the newspaper reported, citing a video posted on Facebook.
+During their arrests in Wauwatosa, the teen’s mother, Tracy Cole, 48, may have had one of her arms broken, the Milwaukee Journal Sentinel reported, citing a video posted on Facebook.

 “I’m Alvin Cole’s mother!” the woman screamed, referring to her slain 17-year-old son, as officers pulled her out of her car and arrested her, the newspaper reported.